stennety/mywebsite/_posts/2014-10-10-functional-programming-in-java-using-predicates.md

 > As of Java 7, functional programming in Java can only be approximated through awkward and verbose use of anonymous classes.
 This is expected to change in Java 8, but Guava is currently aimed at users of Java 5 and above.

-> Excessive use of Guava’s functional programming idioms can lead to verbose, confusing, unreadable, and inefficient code.
-These are by far the most easily (and most commonly) abused parts of Guava, and when you go to preposterous lengths to make your code “a one-liner,” the Guava team weeps.
+> Excessive use of Guava's functional programming idioms can lead to verbose, confusing, unreadable, and inefficient code.
+These are by far the most easily (and most commonly) abused parts of Guava, and when you go to preposterous lengths to make your code "a one-liner," the Guava team weeps.

 ## Using Predicates